Estimating Shape Parameters of Piecewise Linear-Quadratic Problems: Synthetic Data Experiments

 \section{Synthetic Data Experiments}

-We illustrate the proposed approach using a {linear} regression example.
-We consider a data set contaminated by asymmetric errors and outliers, two features captured by the quantile Huber penalty (Figure~\ref{fig:QuantileQHub}).
-The slope $\tau$ controls for the asymmetry, while the threshold $\kappa$ detects the point beyond which a residual might be classified as an `outlier'.
-The goal of the experiment is to simultaneously learn the regression model parameters $x$ as well as obtain the correct $\tau$ and $\kappa$.
-Simple residual analysis is not possible {\it a priori}, since the model parameters $x$ are also unknown.
+We illustrate the approach using a {linear} regression example.
+Consider a regression problem over the quantile Huber family (Figure~\ref{fig:Qhub}) for a data set contaminated by asymmetric errors and outliers.
+The $\tau$ parameter controls slope of the penalty, while $\kappa$ is the robustness threshold.
+We want to fit the regression model $x$ as well as obtain the correct parameters $\tau$ and $\kappa$.

 {When $\kappa > 0$ in quantile Huber, $\rho(x;\theta)$ is smooth, and we can use the PALM algorithm from Section~\ref{sec:PALM}.
-The quantile penalty is also PLQ, so we can also apply the proposed IP method from Section~\ref{sec:IP}.
+The quantile Huber penalty is QS, so we can also apply the proposed IP method from Section~\ref{sec:IP}.
 We use both and compare their performance.}

 The primal form for the quantile Huber {penalty is}